shravyaGarlapati14/Portfolio/README.md

 Other: GraphQL, Node.js

-Getting Started
+Getting Started:

-Clone the repo
+Clone the repo:
 git clone https://github.com/shravyaGarlapati14/Portfolio.git

-Move into folder
+Move into folder:
 cd Portfolio

-Install dependencies
+Install dependencies:
 yarn install

-Run locally
+Run locally:
 yarn start

-Build for production
+Build for production:
 yarn build

 ⭐️ If you like this project, consider giving it a star on GitHub!